- 425 g can Wattie’s Boysenberries in Syrup

 - 2 medium apples (about 400g) Granny Smith or Braeburn, peeled and diced

 - 60 g butter, cut into small cubes

 - 100 g flour

 - 1 cup cornflakes

-2. To make the crumble place the butter, brown sugar, flour and cinnamon into a food processor.
+- To make the crumble place the butter, brown sugar, flour and Gregg's Ground Cinnamon into a food processor.
 Pulse until combined (they will look like breadcrumbs when done).
 Add the cornflakes and give a quick pulse to just mix the flakes through and avoid breaking them up too much.

 Watch How To Video

-The crumble can be made by hand if you don’t have a food processor.
-Place brown sugar, flour and cinnamon into a mixing bowl and rub in the butter with your fingertips until the mixture resembles breadcrumbs.
+- The crumble can be made by hand if you don’t have a food processor.
+Place brown sugar, flour and Gregg's Ground Cinnamon into a mixing bowl and rub in the butter with your fingertips until the mixture resembles breadcrumbs.
 Stir through the cornflakes.